haskell-works/blog/drafts/2018-07-26-draft-post.md

 ---

 [Last week](../posts/2018-07-25-problem-of-parsing-large-datasets.html) we
-looked at traditional whole-document parsers struggle to parse big files.
+looked at how traditional whole-document parsers struggle to parse big files.

 <img style="float: right; height: 300px; width: 300px;" src="/images/golden-toilet.png">
-Such parsers both use much memory and are too slow, being orders of magnitude slower than what IO bandwidth would allow.
+Such parsers both too use much memory and are too slow, being orders of magnitude slower than what IO bandwidth would allow.

 In some sense, we can understand the slowness as a consequence large memory usage:
-All that memory access does not come for free time-wise.
+All that memory access does not come for free.

 Traditional whole-document parsers spend a lot of time allocating memory, assigning pointers, following indirections and touching new memory that isn't cached